elabftw/elabftw/doc/postinstall.rst

 It is important to keep your install up to date with the latest bug fixes and new features.

+`Subscribe to the newsletter <http://eepurl.com/bShrgD>`_ to be warned when a new release is out.

 See instructions on updating eLabFTW on :ref:`how-to-update`.